 - Grizzlies can detect food from miles away.

 - Grizzly bears hibernate during the long winter months.
 Sometimes they sleep for up to 7 months a year!

 Grizzly Bear | Pixabay

 - Females are not able to reproduce until they reach 4-5 years of age.

 - After mating in the summer, the embryo goes through "delayed implantation."
 This process ensures that the bear is able to gain enough weight before hibernation to ensure a successful pregnancy.

 - Gestation varies from 180 to 270 days depending on the delayed implantation.

-- During hibernation their heart rate slows from 40 beats per minute to 8 beats per minute.
+- During hibernation, a grizzly's heart rate slows from 40 beats per minute to 8 beats per minute.
 They do not go to the bathroom at all during hibernation.

 - Female bears can give birth to cubs while sleeping - usually in January or February.